-In addition, you get a 2 years warranty with this clamp meter.
+In addition, you get a 2 years warranty with this best clamp meter.
 The design is ergonomic, the structure is slim and comes with a soft case which altogether really gives you a good feel.

 A pretty basic feature is missing which is the diode test.
 Moreover, no power factor measurement feature is added either.

 Fluke 116 is mainly designed for HVAC (Heating, ventilation and air conditioning) professionals.
 Its uniqueness lies in troubleshooting HVAC components and equipment and flame sensors.
 Apart from these, a full-fledged true RMS 116 measures all the other basic operations as well.

 There is a built-in thermometer which is especially for HVAC operations but can be used for other purposes as well.
 It measures up to 400 °C. In order to test flame sensors, there is a microamp facility.
 The multimeter can measure voltage and current for both linear and non-linear loads.
 The resistance measurement range is a maximum of 40MΩ.

 The additional features are what make it a complete multimeter.
 Frequency, diode test, low input impedance for ghost voltages and analog bar graph allows you to take it to all kinds of electrical operations or troubleshooting.

 Not to mention, the white LED backlight provides a better view of your work involves poor lighting conditions.
 The product itself is compact, making it eligible for one-handed operation.
 A 3-year warranty card comes with Fluke’s 116.
 As a whole, the multimeter is safe, reliable and just the type of tool you can bring along for any electrical operations.

 There have been reports on the display not being clear and bold enough.
 Also, the thermometer setting is found to be out of calibration in some cases.